Request for Proposal for

-Helen Keller International is a global health organization dedicated to eliminating preventable vision loss, malnutrition and diseases of poverty.
-Co-founded by Helen Keller – and guided by her fierce optimism and belief in human potential – the organization delivers life-changing health and food security solutions to build resilience of vulnerable families where the need is great but access to care is limited.
+Helen Keller Intl is a global health organization dedicated to eliminating preventable vision loss, malnutrition, and diseases of poverty.
+Co-founded by Helen Keller – and guided by her fierce optimism and belief in human potential – the organization delivers life-changing health solutions to vulnerable families where the need is great but access to care is limited.
 In the US, Africa, and Asia, Helen Keller’s proven, science-based programs empower people to create opportunities in their own lives and build lasting change.

 PLACE of PERFORMANCE: Flexible.

 Vendor must be available to overlap with standard business hours in our Africa offices.

 DURATION and TIMEFRAME

 Approximately 90 days of involvement is anticipated and the work must be completed by September 30, 2021.
 The technical and the financial proposals and tools should be submitted by June 30, 2021.
 The final report and the policy briefs will be due by September 30, 2021.

 Helen Keller is seeking the services of a qualified consultant to undertake a population-based survey to estimate mean salt and sodium intake and the contribution of bouillon and other processed foods to such intakes using dietary assessments and an objective measure of urinary sodium excretion, in Burkina Faso, Nigeria and Senegal.
 The purpose of this research is to provide a comprehensive understanding of the extent to which different processed foods contributes to mean salt and sodium intakes in these countries.